boredland/spreadchroot/README.rst

 * Buildserver: http://ec2-52-28-157-49.eu-central-1.compute.amazonaws.com/

-The images are 4Gb large, leaving you a workspace of ~2.5Gb.
+The images are 2.5Gb large, leaving you a workspace of ~1Gb.
 If you want to resize that, refer to this tutorial : http://softwarebakery.com/shrinking-images-on-linux or change the imagesize parameter in the build.sh.
 Keep in mind, that fat32 only supports files up to 4Gb.
+You are better of using a sd-card For spreadchroot.
+I'll explain that in a future wiki-update.

 Build Requirements
 ==================